FredHutch/tfcb_2022/lectures/lecture15/README.md

 ### 2. Class materials: R Markdown files containing the tutorials

 - If you have not done so already, update your local copy of the class repository from GitHub.
-You should have a directory (`lecture16`) containing the following three RMarkdown tutorials:
+You should have a directory (`lecture15`) containing the following three R tutorials:
-  - [Lecture16_GenomicData.Rmd](Lecture16_GenomicData.Rmd): store genomic data as objects, assess genomic ranges, apply operations on genomic data
+  - [Lecture16_GenomicData.Rmd](Lecture15_GenomicData.Rmd): store genomic data as objects, assess genomic ranges, apply operations on genomic data
-  - [Lecture16_Rsamtools.Rmd](Lecture16_Rsamtools.Rmd): load and query sequencing data; compute “pile-up” statistics at genomic loci to identify genomic variants
-  - [Lecture16_VariantCalls.Rmd](Lecture16_VariantCalls.Rmd): load and assess variant (vcf) data
+  - [Lecture16_VariantCalls.Rmd](Lecture15_VariantCalls.Rmd): load and assess variant (vcf) data

-### 3. Install R Extension in VSCode

-- `Extensions` (on left panel) > Type in search bar: `"R Extension"` > Select `R Extension for Visual Studio Code` by Yuki Ueda
-- The extension page should look something like this: https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r

-### 4. Install `pandoc`

-- To knit R Markdown files, you'll need the R Extension as well as `pandoc`.
-- Install `pandoc` outside of VScode by downloading the installer here: https://pandoc.org/installing.html

-### 5. Class materials: Genomic and sequencing data for the tutorials
+### 3. Class materials: Genomic and sequencing data for the tutorials

-- Please download all data files found in [this folder](https://www.dropbox.com/sh/zoitjnobgp7l7c2/AABBIpTQcNA4lWYOFnV5dlMKa?dl=0) and add them to your `lecture16` directory.
+- Please download all data files found in [this folder](https://drive.google.com/drive/folders/13jM29nhzELyThKQXl27MrRXxbziVunQr?usp=sharing) and add them to your `lecture15` directory.
 The files should have the following filenames:
   - `BRCA.genome_wide_snp_6_broad_Level_3_scna.seg`
   - `BRCA_IDC_cfDNA.bam`
   - `BRCA_IDC_cfDNA.bam.bai`